 If Trees Could Speak They Would Tell Tales

-Odd trees are trees that will arouse the imagination of the people watching them.
-If trees could speak, they all have tales to tell, sometimes funny, sometimes sad.
+If trees could speak, they all would have many tales to tell, sometimes funny, sometimes sad.
 I just love to photograph trees and on my trips throughout my country I often come across trees which are 'out of the ordinary' so to speak.
 Trees are just like humans, they get their genes from their ancestors and will be formed by their environment until they die, except they have no voice to pass on their tales.

 The Deceptive Tree